MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/convert-mbr.md

 ---
 title: convert mbr
-description: Reference topic for the convert mbr command, which converts an empty basic disk with the GUID Partition Table (GPT) partition style into a basic disk with the master boot record (MBR) partition style. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the convert mbr command, which converts an empty basic disk with the GUID Partition Table (GPT) partition style into a basic disk with the master boot record (MBR) partition style. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article